[ Read this in Dutch ]

 Born in Amsterdam, The Netherlands, in 1970, I started writing as soon as I learned how to build sentences, first in longhand in ever-growing stacks of notebooks, then on the ancient IBM typewriter a friend of my mother gave me.

 In 1986, my first science fiction story, Illusie (Illusion) was accepted for the Dutch anthology Ganymedes, which promptly folded.
 Discouraged by this setback, I kept writing, but didn’t submit anything for years, instead focusing on a university degree in biology and a patchwork career of university and marketing research, croissant baking, teaching programming, and project management.

 Then, in 2001, an American friend suggested I try my luck in the States.
 I wrote the short suspense story Deep Red, and sold it to the first market I submitted it to.
 The same friend pointed out the Writers of the Future contest in 2003, and after becoming published finalist with Conversation with a Mechanical Horse in 2003, the time travel tale Meeting the Sculptor won first place in 2004.
 Since then, I have sold eleven more stories to various markets, including Andromeda Spaceways Inflight Magazine, Escape Pod, Leading Edge Magazine, Space & Time Magazine, Machine Of Death, and Daily Science Fiction.

 My stories have been translated into (or will be appearing shortly in) French, Dutch, Romanian, Chinese, Galician, Portugese, German, Spanish, and Polish.

-I still live in Amsterdam, the patchwork career continues, but these days I have Wednesdays off for writing.
+I live in an ancient farmhouse in the Dutch river district these days, the patchwork career continues, but these days I have Mondays off for writing.